ccckblaze/dnscache-ng/README.md

-# ARCHIVED

-dnscache for Node
+dnscache for Node ( next generation )
 ===================

 This module wraps the [dns](http://nodejs.org/api/dns.html) module methods and provide a caching layer in between.